javierlopeza/auto-virtualenvwrapper/README.md

 This extension has the following setting:

 * `autoVirtualenvwrapper.virtualenvsPath`: Path to virtualenvwrapper virtual environments directory.
-Defaults to `~/.virtualenvs`.
+Defaults to `/.virtualenvs`.
+If you are on Mac, it probably is something similar to `/Users/javier/.virtualenvs`.

 ## Known Issues